 Talking mental health: What to say when someone's struggling, according to experts

-Of course, due to the lingering effects of COVID-19, and the current energy and cost of living crisis, things can feel especially overwhelming right now.
-But there are steps we can take to help the people around us who are struggling, whether openly or more subtly.
+With the cost of living crisis continuing to put many of us under pressure, things can feel especially overwhelming right now.
+But there are steps we can take to help the people around us who are struggling, whether openly or in more subtle ways.

 That said, it's important to remember you're not responsible for your loved ones' personal mental health struggles – sometimes just being a good listener is all it takes to help someone feel a little more understood.
 While there's no concrete right or wrong way to help, if you are wanting to reach out, doing so in a sensitive way can make the world of difference.